GolfingSuccess/jelly-hypertraining/challenges.md

-Note that these are 1-indexed.
+# List of easy-to-medium challenges you can try

 The bytecount is the minimum bytecount users in this class have been able to get to, but you should feel free to outgolf.
 If you do, please ping a teacher so that the bytecount can be updated.
+Here is a list with challenges:

 + Add two numbers (e.g. f(1, 2)=3) *Minimum needed bytes: 1*
 + Subtract two numbers (e.g. f(5, 3)=2) *Minimum needed bytes: 1*